Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

 Create a cluster on the Qovery console

-Login to the [Qovery console][urls.qovery_console], and create a "Self-Managed" cluster:
+Login to the [Qovery console][urls.qovery_console], and create a "Self-Managed" cluster.

+Set the name of the cluster (1), the installation type (2) and add as `Credentials` (3) the AWS key that you have created in the previous step.

 <p align="center">
   <img src="/img/install-qovery/self-managed/general.png" alt="Create Self-Managed cluster" />
 </p>

-Set the name of the cluster, the installation type and add as `Credentials` the AWS key that you have created in the previous step.
+Add your cluster kubeconfig file, and click on "Continue".

 <p align="center">
   <img src="/img/install-qovery/self-managed/kubeconfig.png" alt="Add your Kubeconfig" />
 </p>

-Add your cluster kubeconfig file, and click on "Continue".

 <Alert type="warning">